 Remember you are never alone.
 There are people on campus that can assist you with your academic progress and student life.
 The university also offers various sessions, activities, events and/or workshops to help you.

-For updates of activities/events/workshops, please refer to Student Development & Counselling - Workshop
+For updates of activities/events/workshops, please refer to Student Counselling and Support - Workshop

 Students with Special Needs